BuBbL3briGhT/BUbBL3sCriPt/README.md

 ## What is Bubblescript?

-Bubblescript is a
+Bubble🫧script is a
 [Clojure](https://clojure.org/)-like
-language inspired for Javascript.
+language inspired✨️ for Java☕️script.

 ## Language Features
   - Lisp/Javascript Hybrid